theBogdan10/GraphQL-test-app/README.md

 # GraphQL-test App
 ### Database contains 2 collections: movies,directors.
-In this app were used CRUD operations.
+CRUD operations were used in this app.
 ### Stack techologies: GraphQL, MongoDB Atlas